alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 33,
+  slide_image2
+  filename="slide33.png"
-  :alt => "A screenshot of an error page in a web browser, with the overlaid text “Incentivise transparency”."
+  alt="A screenshot of an error page in a web browser, with the overlaid text “Incentivise transparency”."
 %}